 Affordable remains transportation: Arranging a direct cremation at the place of death and transporting cremated remains

-If the costs for transporting the body of the deceased seem too expensive and you either cannot or do not wish, to incur that level of expense to repatriate your loved one’s remains, you may wish to consider cremation at the place of death.
+If the costs for transporting the deceased's body seem too expensive and you either cannot or do not wish to incur that expense to repatriate your loved one’s remains, you may wish to consider cremation at the place of death.

 Cremated remains can be transported by the U.S. Postal Service so long as they are correctly packaged.